cvdfoundation/open-images-dataset/README.md

 # Open Images Dataset
 Open Images is a dataset of ~9 million URLs to images that have been annotated with labels spanning over 6000 categories.
 This page aims to provide the download instructions and mirror sites for Open Images Dataset.
-Please visit the [project page](https://storage.googleapis.com/openimages/web/index.html) for more details on the dataset .
+Please visit the [project page](https://storage.googleapis.com/openimages/web/index.html) for more details on the dataset.

 # Download Images